JasonHyun/MiFoodTech/design/design-journey.md

 > Tell us about the website that your client wants.
 Tell us the purpose of the website and what it is all about.
 > NOTE: **If you are redesigning an existing website, give us the current URL and some screenshots of the current site.** (FireFox makes it easy to take a full screenshot of a page.)
 Tell us how you plan to update the site in a significant way that meets the project's requirements.

 Our client wants a website that they can show to future potential investors and demonstrates their product well.
 They are hoping

 ## Client Website Scope (Milestone 1)
-> Your project should be ambitious, but not too large.
-A good rule-of-thumb is that you should have about 1 content-full page for each team member.
-> Explain why the website you will create for your client isn't too small and isn't too big.
-Explain why you think it's the right size for this project.

-TODO
+We plan on making 5 pages for the client as they suggested in the meeting.
+This will not be too big as we have 5 team members so each one of us can take ownership of one page.
+We also want to make sure to include everything that the client mentioned in the meeting as making sure that they get the website they need should be our first priority.
+Additionally, we want the website to portray what our client thinks investors should know in a way that is not too cluttered (meaning there is not too much on each page) and there is a lot of material in the slides that can be organized into about 5 pages.

 ## Client Goals (Milestone 1)